 Where to stay in the old town

 Ferienhaus Gloecknerhaus is an apartment with timbered architecture as well.
-The traditional German house provides a warm home feeling.
-It has four bedrooms and is good for big family or family and friends.
+In addition, the traditional German house provides a warm home feeling.

 Malerwinkel & Tuchereck has the best rate for its location.
 It also has a half-timbered structure but with modern interior design.